winglang/wing/docs/04-reference/winglang-spec.md

 ### 3.4 Interfaces

 Interfaces represent a contract that a class must fulfill.
 Interfaces are defined with the `interface` keyword.
 Both preflight and inflight signatures are allowed.
-`impl` keyword is used to implement an interface or multiple interfaces that are separated with commas.
+If the `inflight` modifier is used in the interface declaration, all methods will be automatically considered inflight methods. `impl` keyword is used to implement an interface or multiple interfaces that are separated with commas.

 All methods of an interface are implicitly public and cannot be of any other